 Momentum Forum founder, Barbara McNaught, says “sadly depression is prevalent throughout the community and awareness must continue to be raised,”

 “Men don’t talk, boys don’t cry.
 The stigma attached to this topic needs to be removed.
 I believe that since the inception of the Men in Black Ball in 2008, more men know that they are not alone and are more open about the topic”.

-With another highly successful gala all wrapped up, the Staging Connections Perth team are already putting their heads together for next year’s creative brief!
+With another highly successful gala all wrapped up, the Encore Perth team are already putting their heads together for next year’s creative brief!

 See more recent event work